 Kaitlyn Fredrick, MSN'15, is a psychiatric-mental health nurse practitioner at Madrona Recovery in Tigard, Oregon (2020).

-Jane Geyer, MSN’15, is editor of the book, NASPAG’s Protocols for Pediatric and Adolescent Gynecology: A Ready-Reference Guide for Nurses , published by Springer in October 2020.
-She co-authored “Contraceptive and Reproductive Care in Patients with Systemic Lupus Erythematosus,” published in the December 2019 issue of Women’s Healthcare .
-Jane co-presented at the Nurse Practitioners in Women’s Health conference in October 2018.
-She received second place for their poster presentation at the 2016 Nurse Practitioners in Women's Health conference and co-presented about sexual health in teens at the Texas Children’s Hospital Advanced Practice Provider Conference.
-She is an instructor at Baylor College of Medicine in Houston.
+Jane Geyer, MSN'15, is editor of the book, NASPAG's Protocols for Pediatric and Adolescent Gynecology: A Ready-Reference Guide for Nurses , published by Springer in October 2020, and co-authored "Contraceptive and Reproductive Care in Patients with Systemic Lupus Erythematosus," published in the December 2019 issue of Women's Healthcare .
+She co-presented at the Nurse Practitioners in Women's Health conference in October 2018, and received second place for her poster presentation at the 2016 NPWH conference.
+That year, she co-presented about sexual health in teens at the Texas Children's Hospital Advanced Practice Provider Conference.
+Jane is an instructor at Baylor College of Medicine in Houston.

-Gordon Gillespie, DNP’15, was published in the March 2019 issue of Nursing Clinics .
+Gordon Gillespie, DNP'15, was a panelist for the VUSN Alumni Board's annual DNP Know Your Value in March 2021, and was published in the March 2019 issue of Nursing Clinics .
 He was named a fellow of the American Academy of Nursing in 2016.
-Gordon is an associate professor and deputy director of the occupational health nursing program at the University of Cincinnati College of Nursing in Ohio and a director on the Emergency Nurses Association board.
+Gordon is an associate professor and dean of research at the University of Cincinnati College of Nursing and a director on the Emergency Nurses Association's board.

-Brenna Gillis, MSN’15, DNP’17, was the 2018 Vanderbilt University Founder’s Medalist for the School of Nursing.
+Brenna Gillis, MSN'15, DNP'17, is the 2018 Vanderbilt University Founder's Medalist for the School of Nursing.
 She is a psychiatric nurse practitioner at Genesis Psychiatric Services in Murfreesboro, Tennessee.

-Justin Groce, MSN’15, is a nurse practitioner at Bradshaw Health in Lebanon, Tennessee.
-His weight-loss coaching program was a finalist for the Wilson County Post (Tennessee) Main Street Awards in June 2018.
-He manages an online personal training and nutrition coaching business, and his articles have been published in STACK Magazine, MidLevelU and the International Society of Sports Nutrition’s Scoop.
+Justin Groce, MSN'15, founded a weight-loss coaching program that was a finalist for the Wilson County Post (Tennessee) Main Street Awards in June 2018.
+He manages an online personal training and nutrition coaching business, and his articles have been published in STACK Magazine, MidLevelU and the International Society of Sports Nutrition's Scoop.
+Justin is a nurse practitioner at Bradshaw Health in Lebanon, Tennessee.

-Natalie Johnson Hall, MSN’15, was featured on the Vanderbilt University Medical Center’s website in its Advanced Practice Provider Spotlight.
-She is a neurosurgery nurse practitioner in cerebrovascular and brain tumor services at VUMC (2018).
+Natalie Johnson Hall, MSN'15, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+She was featured on the VUMC website in its Advanced Practice Provider Spotlight, and is a neurosurgery nurse practitioner in cerebrovascular and brain tumor services.

 Lauren Hansen, MSN'12, DNP'15, opened Bloom Wellness and Aesthetics in November 2017, a boutique private practice in Nashville focusing on a comprehensive approach to women's wellness.

-Rebecca Heimburger, MSN’15, spoke during the “Ask the Doctor: Woman to Woman” event in Saint Louis, Missouri, in January 2017.
+Rebecca Heimburger, MSN'15, spoke during the "Ask the Doctor: Woman to Woman" event in Saint Louis in January 2017.
 She is a women's health nurse practitioner at Saint Anthony's Medical Center.

 Connie Hill, MSN'15, was named vice president of patient services at Saint Bernards in Jonesboro, Arkansas, in November 2015.

-Elisha Hill, DNP’15, was a panelist for the VUSN DNP Know Your Value program in January 2020.
+Elisha Hill, DNP'15, was a panelist for the VUSN Alumni Board's annual DNP Know Your Value in January 2020.
 She is the owner of the Better You Spa and an associate professor of nursing at Union University, both in Hendersonville, Tennessee.